ansyblenetwork/ansybleblog/_posts/2021-03-09-about-and-faq.md

 title: "About and FAQ"
 ---

 Ansyble is an app for online conversations.
-Unlike most other chat apps, it is built on the open web.
+Unlike most other chat apps, Ansyble is built on the open web.
 This means that it can produce a comparatively seamless experience.
 For instance:

 1. It's easy to get started: Just choose a username.
 There is no need for, or association with, phone numbers or emails.
 2. Ansyble runs on any major browser (Chome, Firefox, or Safari), on either mobile or desktop, with no installation or downloads.
 Installing the native app is entirely optional/cosmetic.